 Do your students struggle with explaining how they solved a problem?
 Do they give up on a problem soon after starting or before they even begin?
-Number Talks are the answer!
-A Number Talk is a short, purposeful mini lesson that enhances students’ ability to comfortably and flexibly problem solve, reason, and respectfully communicate their thinking using appropriate math vocabulary and academic sentence structure (also known as math talk).
+Number talks are the answer!
+They are short, purposeful mini lessons that enhance students’ ability to comfortably and flexibly problem solve, reason, and respectfully communicate their thinking using appropriate math vocabulary and academic sentence structure (also known as math talk).
 They fit perfectly in a guided math workshop framework, which you can learn how to implement in my guided math workshop course.
 Daily number talks promote quality classroom conversation and give your students the confidence to approach problems with a positive attitude and growth mindset, which will lead to math success this school year and beyond.

 WHAT IS THE DIFFERENCE BETWEEN A NUMBER TALK AND MATH TALK?

-Math Talk is a component of a Number Talk.
+Math talk is a component of a number talk.
 It is a way to structure how students communicate during math discussions.
-It encourages the use of academic sentence structure and math vocabulary, as well as building ideas off of one another and challenging ideas in a respectful manner.
+It encourages the use of academic sentence structure and math vocabulary words, as well as building ideas off of one another and challenging ideas in a respectful manner.
 You’ll be amazed at how quickly students pick up grade level math talk (including math names and math language) when they have daily practice, as well as you modeling it regularly when introducing and discussing math concepts and skills.

 WHY ARE NUMBER TALKS IMPORTANT?

 Number talks are an important component of elementary math instruction because of these 5 reasons:

-- Students construct an understanding that there are many different ways to solve a problem
+- Construct an understanding that there are many different ways to solve a problem

-- Students are given the opportunity to talk about math concepts with support.
+- Have the opportunity to talk about math concepts with support

 HOW DO I DO A NUMBER TALK?